 MDMA / Ecstasy

 A class of party drugs that are popular with young adults.
-Often in a pill shaped like a popular cartoon character or logo, Ecstasy is sold in a variety of forms.
+Ecstasy is sold in a variety of forms including pills shaped like cartoon characters.
 Detection times are 1 to 4 days.

 TCAs are a group of anti-depressants that work to increase the levels of serotonin and norepinephrine.
 Common TCAs are Elavil and Sinequan, but there are approximately a dozen variations identified by this test.
 Detection times in urine are 1 to 5 days.